toddcf/toddcf-author/README.md

 - Style hover effects and hyperlink underlines.
   - MAKE ALBUM TITLES UNDERLINED AGAIN.
   - And make sure to "cascade" the code in a way that it's not adding and subtracting these features back and forth.
-- Change opacity transition to a brightness transition.
 - Make artist names h2.
 (PROBLEM: <summary> tag is preventing this.)
 - Make album titles h3.
 - Make song titles h4.